 A quick internet search revealed that Berry Hill Plantation was in Virginia.

-Further research revealed that Jason’s ancestor Darby Duncan had been the chef for the owner, James Coles Bruce, whose father had been described as the third wealthiest man in America.
+Further research revealed that Jason’s ancestor Darby Duncan had been the chef at Berry Hill.

 A Once-in-a-Lifetime Family Journey

-Initially Jason was conflicted, but when he learned that on site there was a restaurant called Darby’s Tavern, in honor of his ancestor, Jason was inspired to visit.
+But when he learned that on site there was a restaurant called Darby’s Tavern, in honor of his ancestor, Jason was inspired to make the trip.